celestiaorg/docs/developers/blobstreamx-offchain.md

 Rollups can use Blobstream X for DA by posting their data to Celestia and then proving that it was posted on Ethereum.
-This is done identically to how any rollup or user would post data to Celestia, and then a zk-proof of the Celestia block headers is created then relayed to Ethereum via a light client relay (aka Blobstream X!).
-This demo will outline (note outline is not an implementation! please do not expect to copy and paste this code 🙂) a very simple Blobstream X rollup to illustrate at a high level what this could look like.
+This is done identically to how any rollup or user would post data to Celestia.
+Then, a zero-knowledge proof that Celestia validators have come to consensus on Celestia block headers is generated, and subsequently relayed to Ethereum to the Blobstream X smart contract.

+This demo rollup will outline (note outline is not an implementation! please do not expect to copy and paste this code 🙂) a very simple Blobstream X rollup to illustrate at a high level what this could look like.